iwasakims/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSHighAvailabilityWithQJM.md

     **Note:** Currently, only a maximum of two NameNodes may be configured per nameservice.

-* **dfs.namenode.rpc-address.[nameservice ID].[name node ID]** - the fully-qualified RPC address for each NameNode to listen onFor both of the previously-configured NameNode IDs, set the full address and IPC port of the NameNode processs.
+*   **dfs.namenode.rpc-address.[nameservice ID].[name node ID]** - the fully-qualified RPC address for each NameNode to listen on

+    For both of the previously-configured NameNode IDs, set the full address and IPC port of the NameNode processs.
 Note that this results in two separate configuration options.
 For example:

         <property>
           <name>dfs.namenode.rpc-address.mycluster.nn1</name>